-Ensure that trucks used for hauling bituminous mixtures have tight, clean, smooth beds.
+Ensure trucks used for hauling bituminous mixtures have tight, clean, smooth beds.

-Follow these guidelines when preparing vehicles to transport bituminuous mixtures:
+Follow these guidelines when preparing vehicles to transport bituminous mixtures:

-- 52. Use an approved releasing agent from QPL 39 in the transporting vehicle beds, if necessary, to prevent the mixture from sticking to the bed.
-Ensure that the releasing agent is not detrimental to the mixture.
-When applying the agent, drain the excess agent from the bed before loading. - 53.
+- Use an approved releasing agent from QPL 39 in the transporting vehicle beds, if necessary, to prevent the mixture from sticking to the bed.
+Ensure the releasing agent is not detrimental to the mixture.
+When applying the agent, drain the excess agent from the bed before loading.
+Remove from the project any transporting vehicles determined to contain unapproved releasing agents. - 2.
 Protect the mixture with a waterproof cover large enough to extend over the sides and ends of the bed.
-Securely fasten the waterproof cover before the vehicle begins moving. - 54.
-Insulate the front end and sides of each bed with an insulating material with the following specifications: - Consists of builders insulating board or equivalent - Has a minimum "R" value of 4.0 - Can withstand approximately 400 °F (200 °C) temperatures
+Securely fasten the waterproof cover before the vehicle begins moving. - 3.
+Insulate the front end and sides of each bed with an insulating material with the following specifications: - Consists of builders insulating board or equivalent; - Has a minimum "R" value of 4.0; and - Can withstand approximately 400 °F (200 °C) temperatures